 The Transplantation Society (TTS), along with collaboration of National and International Societies, acknowledges the contribution of basic science to the field of Transplantation.

-The Transplantation Science Committee (TSC) of The Transplantation Society (TTS) will award the first two new prestigious annual prizes to the best basic science and translational science papers published in Transplantation.
+The Basic and Translational Science Committee of The Transplantation Society (TTS) will award the first two new prestigious annual prizes to the best basic science and translational science papers published in Transplantation.

 The Transplantation Society provides travel grants for young investigators and for those with financial difficulties who are members of The Transplantation Society.